Kernel Density Estimation based Factored Relevance Model for Multi-Contextual Point-of-Interest Recommendation: Introduction

 To illustrate the potential usefulness of both the \emph{present state} and the \emph{past state} contexts with an example, consider for instance the situation when a user visits Dublin with her group of friends in early summer.
 Based on the user's previous preferences in other locations (e.g. the user usually loves to hangout with friends, or she is an avid draught lover, or she loves trekking or hiking), a context-aware system should seek to \emph{match} information from previous user preferences with the POI descriptors in the current context.
 For this example, an ideal system should recommend popular tourist destinations and activities in Dublin, that match the user preference history, such as the cliff walk in Howth, the Guinness Storehouse, Temple Bar, etc.

-In addition to semantically matching the present state POI descriptors and the past preferences based on the \emph{present state} context of a given user location, an effective system should also consider the more personalized \emph{present state} context qualifiers, such as trip-type, accompanied-by etc. Again as an example, a user's visit to Dublin for leisure with a group of friends should lead to preferring such suggestions as `lunch at cheap prices in pubs at the Temple Bar region' over the ones such as `lunch at the restaurant Avoca', because the latter is more suitable for families.
+In addition to semantically matching the present state POI descriptors and the past preferences based on the \emph{present state} context of a given user location, an effective system should also consider the more personalized \emph{present state} context qualifiers, such as trip-type, accompanied-by etc. \cite{Aliannejadi_ToISJournal}.
+Again as an example, a user's visit to Dublin for leisure with a group of friends should lead to preferring such suggestions as `lunch at cheap prices in pubs at the Temple Bar region' over the ones such as `lunch at the restaurant Avoca', because the latter is more suitable for families.

 There are two fundamental differences between the location qualifier and the rest of the context qualifiers.
 Firstly, the location of a POI is a universal property (irrespective of the perspective of individual users) whereas the other qualifiers, e.g. `trip type', `time of travel' etc., are intricately tied as attributes of individual users.
-Secondly, the location information of a user acts as a \emph{hard} constraint for POI recommendation because for a contextual suggestion to be meaningful and usable, the locations of the recommended POIs must be close to the present state location of the user.
-On the other hand, non-location qualifiers do not enforce a hard constraint, e.g., a positively rated POI in the past for a trip-type which was different from the current one (e.g. `solo' in the past vs. `with family' in the present) could still be recommended.
+Secondly, the location information of a user acts as a \emph{hard} constraint for POI recommendation because for a contextual suggestion to be meaningful and usable, the locations of the recommended POIs must be close to the present state location of the user. \hltIRJ{e.g., a system must make recommendations for the user's current (city) location only because a POI in a different city is obviously non-relevant.} On the other hand, non-location qualifiers do not enforce a hard constraint, \hltIRJ{and acts as \emph{soft} constraints.} e.g., a positively rated POI in the past for a trip-type which was different from the current one (e.g. `solo' in the past vs. `with family' in the present) could still be recommended. \hltIRJ{Because a POI which is usually popular for family dinner may still be relevant or partially relevant to a solo traveller, and vice versa.} One may argue that the location context can also be a soft constraint, where accurate geo-coordinates can be taken into consideration for favouring POIs that are in close proximity of the user's accurate coordinates \cite{GeoSoCa_SIGIR2015}.
+However, addressing this is beyond the scope of this paper and is a potential future work, possibly involving simulated users within the geographical bounding box of a city.
+In the scope of our work in this paper, a location context refers to a city which means that recommending POIs outside the city of the user's current (city) location is considered not to be relevant.
+This is also consistent with the TREC contextual suggestion (TREC-CS) task definition \cite{hashemi2016overview}, which we also follow for our evaluation framework.